BOSTONE069/BOSTONE069/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Journal Web Application, Medical Web Application and Decentralized Research Paper Blockchain Application
+- 🔭 I’m currently working on Journal Web Application, Local Medical Web Application and Decentralized Research Paper Blockchain Application
 -  I'm currentlly working with C, Python, Javascript, Django Framework and Golang programming languages
 - 🌱 I’m currently learning REAST API using Golang and Python
 - 👯 I’m looking to collaborate and teach on the different Cybersecurity and Software Engineering projects